Deebo Samuel Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 Matchup vs. Jacksonville

-- The 274.8 yards per game the Jaguars are giving up through the air makes them the NFL's 24th-ranked pass defense.
+- The 274.8 passing yards the Jaguars yield per game makes them the NFL's 24th-ranked pass defense this season.

-- At 1.2 passing TDs conceded per game, the Jaguars defense is ranked second in the league.
+- The Jaguars have given up 11 passing TDs this year (1.2 per game), ranking them second among NFL defenses.

 Recent Performances

-- In last week's outing against the Rams, Samuel was targeted five times, picking up 97 yards on five receptions (averaging 19.4 yards per grab) while scoring one touchdown.
+- Against the Rams last week, Samuel was targeted five times and racked up 97 yards on five receptions while scoring one touchdown.

-- Over his last three games, Samuel has 16 catches (on 23 targets) for 331 yards and one touchdown, averaging 110.3 yards per game.
+- During his last three games, Samuel has 16 catches (on 23 targets) for 331 yards and one touchdown, averaging 110.3 yards per game.

 Samuel's San Francisco Teammates